rankgnar/qwen-subagents-claude/README.md

 # Qwen3-Coder Bridge

-Bridge to use Qwen3-Coder with subagents (planner, coder, reviewer) through Claude Code interface.
+Bridge to use Qwen3-Coder with subagents through Claude Code interface.

 ## About Qwen3-Coder